 Ten years ago, Calvin Hartley's adoptive son Samuel raised a man, Leonard Vance, from the dead after a car crash.
 Now, the three of them run a faith-healing tent ministry.
 When one of the people Samuel heals goes on to die soon after, Mulder and Scully are called in to investigate.
 They find Samuel to be a mess of guilt, feeling that his power has been corrupted as punishment for wavering from the straight and narrow, while convincing Mulder that he's the real deal by telling him about his lost sister Samantha.
 Meanwhile, they encounter hostility from the townspeople who follow the Hartleys — and a seemingly sympathetic voice in Sheriff Daniels, who believes that the Hartleys are frauds.

-- Back from the Dead: Leonard is resurrected by Samuel in the prologue, and it's implied that Samuel did the same at the end.
+- Back from the Dead: Leonard is resurrected by Samuel in the prologue, and it's implied that Samuel did the same to himself at the end.

 - Dirty Cop: Sheriff Daniels.
 He arranges for Samuel to be beaten to death in his cell.

 - Doing In the Wizard: While Samuel's powers are real, the cause of the deaths is completely mundane — Leonard was poisoning people with cyanide.
 He also orchestrated the plague of locusts in the courtroom, and it's implied that his vision of Samuel's ghost was a hallucination caused by his guilt.